 Virtual Commercial has bootstrapped its funding to launch this year and outsourced its developers to build the platform, so it is still early days.
 However, if they can carve out a niche in the very lucrative commercial property market they could benefit from taking this approach and being first to market.
 The main question will be if property owners see a £4,000 saving as worth the extra work of becoming their own agent.

-One of the younger companies on this list, Nanoget is essentially a messaging service that allows landlords and tenants to communicate without having to go through an agent when logging issues, reporting problems and requesting services like handymen or plumbers.
+One of the younger companies on this list, Propoly (formerly Nanoget) is essentially a messaging service that allows landlords and tenants to communicate without having to go through an agent when logging issues, reporting problems and requesting services like handymen or plumbers.

-London-based startup Nanoget moved into the Pi Labs at London’s Second Home office space in 2015 and is now concentrating on its product ahead of a launch in 2016.
+London-based startup Proply moved into the Pi Labs at London’s Second Home office space in 2015 ahead of a 2016 product launch, and subsequent rebrand.
 It has only received unspecified seed funding at this point.